Yagi antennas are also called directional antennas. These are powerful RF signal receiving and transmission antennas for home, office, and RV.

 Who would need a Yagi antenna?

-Regardless of the cause for the weak cell phone signal, an RF reading between -91 dB and -105 dB can often benefit from a Yagi antenna.
-It is important to note that we consider an RF reading between -106 dB and -135 dB to be a nonexistent signal and this can be difficult to improve regardless of antenna, booster, or manufacturer.
+Regardless of the cause for the weak cell phone signal, an RF reading between -91 dB and -105 dB may benefit from a Yagi antenna.
+It is important to note that we consider an RF reading between -106 dB and -135 dB to be a nonexistent signal and this can be very difficult to improve regardless of antenna, booster, or manufacturer.

 Keep in mind, however, the additional considerations below, as each installation is unique: